 Business meetings and negotiations

 Appointments could be made by phone or by e-mails as far in advance as possible, prior to the first meeting.
 Appointments made over the phone are often confirmed in writing.
-The basic business style is relatively informal, but nevertheless, meetings should be very well prepared, since this indicates that you are serious about your agenda.
-Agendas should be sent in advance to allow the business partners in Norway to prepare for the meeting
+The basic business style is relatively informal.
+However, meetings should be well prepared, as this demonstrates commitment and professionality.
+Agendas should be sent in advance to allow the business partners in Norway to prepare for the meeting.

 While in a business meeting, you may experience that negotiations are moving ahead quickly, as many Norwegians do not need long-standing personal relationships in order to conduct business.
-However, they prefer to do business with those they trust.
-To appear trustworthy and reliable in all aspects, is a great advantage when approaching Norwegian businesses.
+The reason for this being the general trust and confidence in others, as emphasized initially.
+Therefore, it is key to be and appear trustworthy and reliable in all aspects when approaching Norwegian businesses.

 Find out how Magnus Legal can help you succeed when doing business in Norway.

 Oral agreements and written contracts are mutually binding according to Norwegian law.
-Agreements can sometimes be entered into quickly, with just a short email or even just a handshake, since the trust aspect is so distinct.
-If the necessary trust is there, a Norwegian business man or woman will shake hands with you, trusting that the parties will draft the paperwork afterwards.
-Keep in mind however that most of the larger firms have a more formal approach, and that many are moving in the direction of more “American style” contracts, with quite extensive paperwork.
+Agreements can be entered into quickly, sometimes with a short email or even just a handshake, since the trust aspect is so distinct.
+If the necessary trust is present, a Norwegian businessman or woman will shake hands with you, trusting that the parties will draft the paperwork afterwards.
+Keep in mind however that larger firms may have a more formal approach, and that many are moving in the direction of more “American styled” contracts, with quite extensive paperwork.